 Life's hurdles, whether they relate to self-esteem, relationship issues, addictive behaviours, anxiety and depression, attachment issues, or separation, can significantly impact our well-being.
 I believe in the power of being witnessed and accepted to facilitate change.

-The philosophy behind integrative therapy is that no single therapeutic method works for everyone, and an effective treatment plan should be tailored to each person's specific circumstances and challenges.
+The philosophy behind integrative Counselling and Psychotherapy is that no single therapeutic method works for everyone, and an effective treatment plan should be tailored to each person's specific circumstances and challenges.

 Key principles of Integrative Therapy